 Potential for Pigmentation

-Patients should be advised about the potential for increased brown pigmentation of the iris, which may be permanent.
-Patients should also be informed about the possibility of eyelid skin darkening, which may be reversible after discontinuation of Lumigan® 0.01% and 0.03% (bimatoprost ophthalmic solution).
+Advise patients about the potential for increased brown pigmentation of the iris, which may be permanent.
+Also inform patients about the possibility of eyelid skin darkening, which may be reversible after discontinuation of Lumigan® (bimatoprost ophthalmic solution) 0.01%.

 Potential for Eyelash Changes

-Patients should also be informed of the possibility of eyelash and vellus hair changes in the treated eye during treatment with Lumigan® 0.01% and 0.03%.
+Inform patients of the possibility of eyelash and vellus hair changes in the treated eye during treatment with Lumigan® 0.01%.
 These changes may result in a disparity between eyes in length, thickness, pigmentation, number of eyelashes or vellus hairs, and/or direction of eyelash growth.
 Eyelash changes are usually reversible upon discontinuation of treatment.

 Handling the Container